BetonQuest/BetonQuest/documentation/Learn-Beton/Getting-Started/Quick-Start-Tutorial.md

 ### Events

 Let's just open _events.yml_ file inside the _default_ package.
-At the end add a new line:
+Add a new line at the bottom:

 ```YAML linenums="1"
 mega: "notify Hello world!"